 Ray Bradbury and Write 1 Sub 1

-For the last couple years I’ve suffered from depression and procrastination, and am finally beating it back.
-In order to try to move ahead, I decided to take part in the +Write 1 Sub 1 challenge.
+This year, I decided to take part in the +Write 1 Sub 1 challenge.
 It’s based On Ray Bradbury‘s early writing habits – Write one story a week and send one story out for publication.
 Do this for a year and you’ll get better at it.

 But it’s been hard to keep up, and my writing muscles ain’t what they used to be after years of neglect.
 It’s been hard to write and easy to procrastinate.